veraison/docs/musings/verification-machine.md

 > * Evidence to be verified
 > * Identity endorsements

-1. Look up the matching identity endorsement (e.g., a raw public key, a trust anchor, etc.)
+1. Look up the matching identity endorsement / trust anchor (e.g., a raw public key, an x509 cert, etc.)
 1. Use the key material to verify the Evidence's cryptographic envelope

 > Output: